Connor-GH/fetchme/README.md

 ``make bin/fetchme``

-or to install it to /usr/local/bin:
+or to install it to /usr/bin:

-``make clean bin/fetchme install``
+``sudo make clean bin/fetchme install``

 read the changelog